 You can expose nested components' properties within another component to access them faster.

 For example, if you have a menu component where each menu item is an instance and has its properties.
 You can make them visible from the main level of a component.
-Nested instances will let you control nested components without drilling into the layer panel.
+Nested instances let you control nested components without drilling into the layer panel.

 To add/expose nested instances, select a variant group, press ➕ next to Properties, and select "Nested instances."